Updated COVID-19 Vaccination Guidelines for CACs

 The latest guidance on public health and recommended policies for CACs

 To ensure the safety of the children and families we serve, as well as the safety of our community, staff, volunteers, and partners, vaccination remains the single most effective step at combating the spread of COVID-19 and preventing hospitalization, severe illness, and death.
 This guide provides the most up-to-date information on the safety effectiveness of the vaccines and answers to common questions about CAC professionals and vaccination against COVID-19.

 COVID-19 vaccination safety and effectiveness

 Yes.
 Based on results of the largest clinical trials in American history, the COVID-19 vaccines approved by the FDA for distribution in the U.S. are safe.

 Will vaccines protect me, my team, and my clients, from getting sick with COVID-19?

 Yes.
 While protection is not absolute, the Pfizer and Moderna vaccines first to reach the market in the U.S. remain very effective at preventing symptomatic COVID-19 infections.
-The Delta variant that now accounts for nearly all U.S. COVID-19 infections has reduced the effectiveness against infection of these two vaccines only slightly.
 Critically, these two vaccines are still very effective at preventing severe illness requiring hospitalization by Delta variant infections.
 According to the latest CDC study, unvaccinated people are over 10 times more likely to be hospitalized with COVID-19 than vaccinated people.
 Unvaccinated people are also 11 times more likely to die of COVID-19 than vaccinated people, the study found.

 Does NCA recommend that CAC professionals and MDTs be vaccinated against COVID-19?